IBM/secure-and-personalize-your-app-using-appid/README.md

 *** Work in progress ***
-# Add Security and User Personalization to an application using AppID
+# Add Security and User Personalization for an online Finance news portal using AppID

 There are two important aspects for any applications that you build - `Authentication and User Personalization`.